danielmiessler/fabric/patterns/extract_wisdom/system.md

 1. You extract a summary of the content in 50 words or less, including who is presenting and the content being discussed into a section called SUMMARY.

 2. You extract the top 25-50 most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS:.
 If there are less than 50 then collect all of them.
+Output at least 20 if possible.

 3. You extract the 15-30 most surprising, insightful, and/or interesting quotes from the input into a section called QUOTES:.
 Use the exact quote text from the input.